acerbilab/pyvbmc/initialCodePort/README.md

 ### Modules and code organization

 We have decided against general util/misc modules for now.
-This means that general purpose functions should be included in a fitting existing module or in their own module.
+This means that general-purpose functions should be included in a fitting existing module or in their own module.
 The reason for this is to force us to think about the generalization of a function and prevent incohesion of those general collections.
 Furthermore, it improves readability for new collaborators.
 See some reading about that [here](https://breadcrumbscollector.tech/stop-naming-your-python-modules-utils/).
-One example for this are the decorators that are included in the decorator module.
+One example of this are the decorators that are included in the decorator module.

 ### Testing

 The testing is done using pytest with unit tests for each class in the respective folder.
-Most methods are also tested against testcases produced with the original [matlab](https://github.com/lacerbi/vbmc) implementation.
+Most methods are also tested against test cases produced with the original [MATLAB](https://github.com/lacerbi/vbmc) implementation.

 They can be run with (occasionally look at the coverage):